Jenishpatel45/Mini-Projects-For-Js/README.md

 # Mini-Projects-For-Js
-My First js small Project as an Individual
+My First js small Project's as an Individual